sourcegraph/handbook/content/product-engineering/engineering/enablement/frontend-platform/index.md

 - Incoming tickets (e.g., from other teams) must have the `team/frontend-platform` label applied.
 As part of our [triage process](#triage), these tickets are investigated and prioritized by the designated teammate.
 - Work is scheduled by assigning issues a status of _Backlog_ and a target of _This iteration_, _Next iteration_, _This quarter_ or _Not planned_.
 - The [Current work](https://github.com/orgs/sourcegraph/projects/222/views/1) view reflects work that is actively in progress.
-  - By EOD Monday (in advance of our Tuesday sync), devs should update issues and add assign a status of _On deck_ to the work they plan to pick up.
+  - By EOD Monday (in advance of our Tuesday sync), devs should update issues and assign a status of _On deck_ to the work they plan to pick up.
   - Once work on an issue has begun, it should have a status of _In progress_.
 - The [All issues by target](https://github.com/orgs/sourcegraph/projects/222/views/22) view represents a higher level view of the work we have planned (or not planned).